Skip to main content

 In all these circumstances, the proposed solutions must be separate and distinct.
 There should be no overlap in personnel/team members.
 Our intent here is to ensure that teams are concentrating their best effort into one application.
 We encourage teams to select a single project that best represents your organization's ability to deliver a solution that meets the scoring criteria.

-Could you please share more information about the awards and the finalist acceleration period?
+Could you share more information about award selection and finalist acceleration period?
+What are the time and resource obligations for finalists?
+(Added June 4)

 arrow-right

-Based on results of the Evaluation Panel and other factors that may include, but are not limited to, solution category, geographic diversity, and demonstrated promise or track record, up to nine finalists will receive $100,000 each.
+Each valid submission will receive scores and feedback from five of our Evaluation Panel judges.
+You can learn about some of our Evaluation Panel judges now and we are continuing to add profiles to the challenge website.
+Based on results of the Evaluation Panel and other factors that may include, but are not limited to, solution category, geographic diversity, and demonstrated promise or track record, up to nine finalists will be selected and notified by the end of September 2024 and receive $100,000 each.

 After the acceleration period, the Selection Committee will review the finalists and make a recommendation to Robin Hood to select up to three, $1 million AI Poverty Challenge awards.